frankluongo/javascript-pdf-creator/README.md

-# javascript-pdf-creator
+# Photo Gallery PDF Creator

-JavaScript that will generate a .pdf
+This is currently a work in progress for a vanilla JavaScript plugin that will allow users to select images and add them to a .pdf file for later printing.